jamesmedlin/Animator/README.md

 # Easy Animator

+This program was written to practice object-oriented programming best practices and S.O.L.I.D. principles.
+It follows the Model-View-Controller (MVC) programming framework and is written in Java, with user-interface making use of Java Swing.
+The program is meant to create visual animations based on text files that denote where and when shapes should move in the animation.
+It supports plain text, SVG, visual, and editable view types.
+Below is a description of how to get it up and running, as well as an in-depth description of each interface and its purpose.

+### Getting it working
+Everything you need can be found in the 'resources' folder of this repository.
+To use the animator, simply download the JAR file and any .txt files you wish to animate.
+Then, in a shell, run the following command. java -jar Animator.jar -in demoFile.txt -view text/visual/svg/edit -out outputFile -speed tickPerSecond.
+The -in and -view commands are mandatory as they determine what is to be animated and how to animate it respectively.
+The other two are optional.
+Specifying an output file only makes a difference if you want a text or SVG version of the animation.
+The speed argument determines the number of ticks per second at which the animation moves (default to 1, so specifying a speed around 30 is recommended).

 ## Model
 ### Overview
 Most original text from this README descibes our model from Assignment 5.
 All additions documenting changes from Assignment 5 to 6 will be added below the original text and will be clearly indicated with "CHANGES."
 All additions documenting changes from Assignment 6 to 7 will be added below to the text and will be indicated with "FINAL CHANGES."